Elo rating system: Athletic sports

 An Elo-based ranking of National Hockey League players has been developed.
 The hockey-Elo metric evaluates a player's overall two-way play: scoring AND defense in both even strength and power-play/penalty-kill situations.
 Rugbyleagueratings.com uses the Elo rating system to rank international and club rugby league teams.
+Hemaratings.com was started in 2017 and uses a Glicko-2 algorithm to rank individual Historical European martial arts fencers worldwide in different categories such as Longsword, Rapier, historical Sabre and Sword & Buckler.